YasserShkeir/django-smart-ratelimit/CONTRIBUTING.md

 By participating in this project, you agree to maintain a respectful and inclusive environment for all contributors.

+## AI Usage in Development

+This project utilizes AI assistance to enhance development productivity while maintaining strict quality standards:

+### AI-Assisted Development

+- **Encouraged**: AI tools may be used for generating tests, documentation, and examples
+- **Quality First**: All AI-generated content must undergo human review and validation
+- **Standards Apply**: Same code quality, testing, and security standards apply regardless of origin
+- **Transparency**: Consider noting significant AI assistance in pull request descriptions

+### Guidelines for Contributors

+- AI suggestions should be treated as drafts requiring human validation
+- All code must pass our comprehensive test suite and quality checks
+- Critical business logic and security-sensitive code requires extra human scrutiny
+- See our [AI Usage Policy](AI_USAGE.md) for detailed information

+### Quality Assurance

+- 340+ tests must pass for all contributions
+- Type checking with mypy is required
+- Security scanning with Bandit validates all code
+- Pre-commit hooks enforce consistent standards

 ## Development Setup

 ### Prerequisites